maxabbot/linux/arch-setup/README.md

 # Arch Setup Automation

-This directory turns the checklist in `what i need.md` into a reproducible Arch Linux bootstrap flow.
+This directory turns the checklist in `docs/reference/requirements-checklist.md` into a reproducible Arch Linux bootstrap flow.
 It contains package lists, installation scripts, and placeholders for dotfiles so you can rebuild a workstation with one repo.

 ## Layout